Time Series Analysis and Its Applications: With R Examples

 lag.plot2

 Note that lag.plot1(soi,12) will give you the graphic without the smoothed (red) lines.
-The smoothes are also informative here because they suggest that the assumption of linearity is reasonable.

 Now, here's an example using acf2 on the Recruitment series (rec):